hrisav/loan-acceptance/README.md

 Algorithms
 -

-We tried to perform model building using Decision Tree, Random Forest, Logistic Regression.
+We tried to perform model building using K Nearest Neighbors, Decision Tree, Logistic Regression, Gradient Boosting.
 Also we tried to find out the best result by hyper parameter tuning.
-We got the best accuracy score when we applied Logistic Regression with cross validation.
+We got the best Recall and F1 score when we applied **Gradient Boosting** with GridSearchCV (recall = 0.53, f1-score = 0.60).
 So we went ahead with this algorithm for model building.

 Deployment on AWS EC2
 -